programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-14.html" style="" target="_blank">
     <img src="https://programminghistorian.github.io/ph-submissions/images/interactive-visualization-with-plotly/en-or-interactive-visualization-with-plotly-14.png" alt="A three-column plot with a bar chart in the left column and a line graph in the middle column.
 The bar chart's
         y axis is labelled with counts from 0 to 600, while the x axis is labelled (from left to right) Female and Male.
-        The bar on the left shows the number of female accused to be under 100, whereas the bar on the right shows the number of male accused to be over 600.
-The line graph's x axis labelled with years from 1900 to 1930 and the y axis labelled with counts from 0 to 150.
+        The line graph's x axis is labelled with years from 1900 to 1930 and the y axis is labelled with counts from 0 to 150.
 A green line indicates the number of male accused, and a red line indicates the number of female accused.
-A legend in the top right provides the label Suspect gender for the bars in the bar chart and the labels and colour code for the lines in the line chart.">
+A legend in the top right provides the colour attributes for the bars in the bar chart and the lines in the line chart.">
 	</a>
 <figcaption>
     <p>Figure 14.
-A three-column plot with a bar chart subplot showing the number of accused by
+A three-column plot created using Plotly Graph Objects, with a bar chart showing the number of accused by
-        gender and a line graph showing the number of male and female accused by year. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-14.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
+        gender and a line graph showing the number of male and female accused by year.
+Hover-over invokes floating labels for each bar and individual data points.
+The third column is still empty. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-14.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
 </figcaption>
 </figure>